Cohomological VC-density: Bounds and Applications

-\begin{lemma} With notation and hypotheses as above, the natural morphism$\leftindex_{A_0}{D\times_B E}_{C_0} \rightarrow B$ is proper.
-In particular, if $I$ denotes the scheme theoretic image, then the resulting map is a morphism of cohomological descent in the etale topology, and on the underlying complex analytic spaces. \end{lemma} \begin{proof} By the remarks above, we may assume that $A = A_0$ and $C =C_0$ are zero dimensional i.e. a collection of closed points.
+is proper.
+In particular, if $I$ denotes the scheme theoretic image, then the resulting map is a morphism of cohomological descent in the \'{e}tale topology, and on the underlying complex analytic spaces. \end{lemma} \begin{proof} By the remarks above, we may assume that $A = A_0$ and $C =C_0$ are zero dimensional i.e. a collection of closed points.
 In this case, the morphisms $B \times C_0 \rightarrow B$ and $A_0 \times B \rightarrow B$ are both finite.
 It follows that $D \rightarrow B$ and $E \rightarrow B$ are both finite morphisms, and therefore $D \times_B E \rightarrow B$ is a finite morphism.
 In particular, it is a proper morphism.
 The result now follows from \ref{thm:properdescent} and \ref{rem:etalecohomdescent}. \end{proof}

-Since the image of a proper morphism is closed, the schematic image $I$ in the lemma above is the set theoretic image (considered as a clsoed subscheme with the usual induced reduced structure on the corresponding closed subset).
+Since the image of a proper morphism is closed, the schematic image $I$ in the lemma above is the set theoretic image (considered as a closed subscheme with the usual induced reduced structure on the corresponding closed subset).

 \begin{remark} In the setting of definable spaces, we shall simply work with closed subspaces i.e. take correspondences where $D$ is a closed definable subspace of $A \times B$.
 In this case, the analog of the previous lemma is also true. \end{remark}